 Pre-Kindergarten and Kindergarten students will have a progress report related to the activities and expectations for PK and K students.
-In grades 1-5, numerical grades will be reported for reading, language arts, math, social studies, and science.
-Grades for physical education and conduct/citizenship shall be reported as follows:
+In grades 1-5, numerical grades will be reported for English language arts, Math, Social Studies, and Science.
+Grades for Physical Education and Conduct/Citizenship shall be reported as follows: